 Facebook's Kustomer deal may hurt competition, EU regulators say

-EU antitrust regulators opened an in-depth investigation on Monday into Facebook's acquisition of U.S. customer service startup Kustomer, concerned that the deal could hurt competition.

-BRUSSELS -Facebook's acquisition of U.S. customer service startup Kustomer may hurt competition and boost its market power in online advertising, European Union antitrust regulators warned on Monday as they opened a full-scale investigation into the deal.
+BRUSSELS: Facebook's acquisition of US customer service startup Kustomer may hurt competition and boost its market power in online advertising, European Union antitrust regulators warned on Monday (Aug 2) as they opened a full-scale investigation into the deal.

 The move by the European Commission comes amid regulatory concerns on both sides of the Atlantic that a buying spree of startups by big firms, which normally don't trigger competition scrutiny because of the low value of the deal, may be so-called killer acquisitions aimed at closing down nascent rivals.